FrederickAurelio/JavaScript-Mini-Project/README.md

-# StopWatch-JavaScript
+# Mini-Project-JavaScript
-StopWatch Program using JavaScript
+- StopWatch Program using JavaScript